Making a complaint about your pension

 - A person with an entitlement under a scheme

 Time limits for making a complaint

-There are certain time limits for bringing cases to the Pensions Ombudsman:
+There are certain time limits for bringing cases to the FSPO.
+These are:

-- 6 years from the date of the act that has given rise to your complaint/dispute
+- 6 years from the date of the act that has given rise to your complaint or dispute

 - 3 years from the date that you became aware of or should have become aware of the Act

-The Pensions Ombudsman has discretion to consider a complaint or dispute outside these timeframes but cannot go back further than 13 April 1996.
-The Pensions Ombudsman can carry out an investigation if the act or event that gave rise to the complaint or dispute took place between 13 April 1996 and 28 April 2003, even if more than 6 years have passed since the event.
+The Ombudsman has discretion to consider a complaint or dispute outside these timeframes but cannot go back further than 13 April 1996.

 How to make a complaint

-You should enclose all relevant documents and correspondence (copies will be sufficient), including any correspondence with your pension scheme, employer or administrator.
+You should enclose copies of all relevant documents and correspondence, including any correspondence with your pension scheme, employer or administrator.